 Can you believe it?
 DailyArt Magazine is turning seven!
 To celebrate this exciting milestone, we asked our incredible staff and talented contributors...

 Throughout history, artists have used light and shadow in their work to create the illusion of a three-dimensional space on a two-dimensional surface.
 But what if the light in artworks could have a much more powerful effect on the space around them and the observer?
-So, in honor of summer, happiness, and good life, here is a selection of 10 paintings that will bring sunshine to your house and hopefully into your heart too!
+So, reminiscing the summer, happiness, and the good life, here is a selection of 10 paintings that will bring sunshine to your house and hopefully into your heart too!

 Jean-Honoré Fragonard (1732-1806) was a French Rococo artist.
 The painting depicts a joyous scene between two lovers touched upon by the charming sunshine.
 Surrounded by lively vegetal elements, the youthful couple enjoys a memorable retreat.
 The bright colors of their clothes highlight the pair of lovers and emphasize the delicacy present throughout the painting.

 Incidentally, the young man holds a white pigeon in his hands and sets his gaze on the face of the beautiful girl who holds a birdcage with its door ajar.
 In fact, in the 18th century, the birdcage was a moral and erotic symbol of dalliance.

 Joseph Mallord William Turner (1775-1851) was an English Romantic painter, printmaker, and watercolorist who specialized mostly in landscapes.
 When he visited Venice for the first time in 1819, he created a series of lucid watercolors, Venice: San Giorgio Maggiore — Early Morning being one of them.
 Turner elegantly sketched in pastel cold colors the island of San Giorgio Maggiore at the earliest hours in the morning.
 If you look close enough, you can spot the Basilica San Giorgio Maggiore.